blend-os/website/docs/faq.md

 track: "my-lts-track"
 ```

+!!! info "The below steps are only applicable if you want Android support."

-Then, create these new files to load the modules:
+At this point, you've changed kernels.
+Now, create these new files to load the Waydroid modules:

 ```sh title="/etc/modules-load.d/binder_linux.conf"
 # Load binder_linux at boot